You sit down with a potential client, convinced they’ve been so impressed with your services that they’re bound to sign up.

 Tell them what your sessions would involve and why they’d be more effective and quicker.
 If you’re working in a busy gym (especially one in a city centre) you may even benefit from constructing special “blast sessions” that last for 30 to 45 minutes for those clients who need to train in their lunch hour, or just can’t spare a whole 60 minutes.

 Ask what was involved with the training before, then say how you’ll be different.
-Listen carefully to what exactly went wrong with the relationship, then describe how your methods and approach differ.
+Listen carefully to what exactly went wrong with the relationship, then describe how your methods and approaches differ.

 Just ask them what there is to think about.